wlonk/arcadia/arcadia.md

 The spell may be undone by burning a likeness of the person who made the tincture outside under the full moon.

+> #### TODO
+> So, spells have:
+>
+>   * Components
+>   * Outcomes
+>   * Conditions
+>
+> For each component you satisfy, draw a card.
+Choose one card; that card's suit
+> determines the outcome.
+Perhaps you can choose all cards of a particular value,
+> and combine the outcomes?
+In any case, the spell can be broken by the limiting
+> condition.

 ### A spell of far-seeing

+This spell offers a brief and murky vision of someone far away.

+To cast this spell, do one or more of the following:

+  * Cast the spell in a high place: atop a tower, hill, or similar.
+  * Eat berries from a yew tree (while the berries are the only part of the tree that is not poisonous, the seeds inside them _are_ poisonous.)
+  * Have a reflective surface.
+(Required.)
+  * Have a token belonging to the object of the spell.
+  * Spend hours in meditation.

+Outcomes:

+  * Spades: The object does not see you spying from a nearby reflection.
+  * Hearts: You see more than an ambiguous moment.
+  * Clubs: You are not spied on yourself.
+  * Diamonds: You can identify the location precisely.

+To protect against this spell, avoid reflective surfaces: mirrors, water, silverware, windows looking out into the dark.

 ### A spell to transmute one material to another